-A new series of work to be exhibited early 2021.
-Looking into the sublime and an excess of information in order to produce images of beauty.
+With his latest exhibition titled ‘Simulation Stimulation’, Ian Lewis produces a series of photographs that beautifully captures the light that exists between us and our technology.
+Looking into the sublime and an excess of information that produces images of beauty.
 Prints of objects and images until the original disappears from view.
-A collection of photographs and prints.

 Satartday was the name of a solo exhibition at RM 103 Gallery, in Auckland.
 A fun look at conceptual art and how people come up with ideas, including an idea machine and tools for making art.